 This therapy group is often used in addiction to overcome addictive behaviors and substance use disorder.
 Dynamic groups can also be effective in treating depression and other mental health conditions.
-The group focuses on deficits in regulating behavior, which can also lead to poor health care.
-The environment is supportive and used to examine common experiences shared by the group members.
+The group focuses on deficits in managing behavior, which can also lead to poor health care.
+An example of one popular type of dynamic group therapy is Alcoholics Anonymous (AA).

 These types of groups offer specific instruction to people dealing with specific problems, such as substance abuse treatment.
-They instruct members on coping strategies, community resources, and other information helpful in recovering from a particular issue.
 Psychoeducational groups can offer a combination of support and education to improve mental health, especially in the long term.

 Self-help and support groups meet for various reasons and may or may not involve a licensed therapist to facilitate the group.
-Some types of groups may meet at community centers or churches for a particular reason, like caregiver support groups Alcoholics Anonymous, and others.
+Some types of group sessions meet at community centers or churches for a particular reason, like caregiver support groups, Alcoholics Anonymous, and others.
 These groups are meant to provide social support to people who participate.
 Community-based free support groups can be a more affordable alternative than hiring a therapist.

 Group therapy works for many people.
 Individual therapy is helpful as well.
 The choice about which to proceed with is up to you, and you can be guided by input from a therapist as well.
 Before joining a group administered by a licensed therapist, they will ask questions to determine if the group is right for you.
 It also matters which setting is most comfortable for you.

 Rational Emotive Behavior Therapy, also known as REBT, is an active-directive, empirically- and philosophically-based form of psychotherapy for mental disorders.
 The goal is to resolve behavioral or emotional problems in those living with poor mental health so that they can live fuller and happier lives.
 This therapy focuses on people who have cognitive distortions about the situations they’re involved in.
 Through the treatment options available, such as counseling groups, these distortions can be disputed and altered.